 Scale Response.
+The following options are available:

 - Linear.
-Specifies Normal as the distribution and Identity as the link function. - Gamma with log link.
+Specifies Normal as the distribution and Identity as the link function. - · Gamma with log link.
 Specifies Gamma as the distribution and Log as the link function.

 Ordinal Response.
+The following options are available: